mariancerny/freebsd-ports-php56/README.md

 Then all dependencies build automatically just fine.

-### php56-gd and freetype2

-`print/freetype2` has been updated to 2.11 on 2021-09-31 in the FreeBSD ports tree.
-However `php56-gd` does not build properly with `freetype` 2.11.
-To install `php56-gd`, you have to install `freetype` 2.10.4 manually.
-It can be found in this ports tree in `php56/print/freetype2`.

 ## Testing

 Tested on FreeBSD 11.2 and 12.0 with main FreeBSD ports tree from May 2019.

 It may break in a future version of the main FreeBSD ports tree.
 Hopefully, it will last for some time.

-Update: Still works on FreeBSD 12.2 on ports tree from Dec 2021.
+Update: Still works on FreeBSD 12.4 with freebsd-ports tree branch 2023Q4.